infinum/eightshift-docs/website/blog/2022-04-08-adding-fonts.md

 @include font-face(global-settings(secondaryFont), 'NotoSerif-Italic', 400, italic);
 @include font-face(global-settings(secondaryFont), 'NotoSerif-Regular', 400);
 ```
+If you would like to know more about the `font-face` mixin, you can take a look at our [Sass documentation](/sass).

 Because this is a new file, we have to include it.
-You can do that inside **_/assets/styles/parts/_shared.scss_** file:
+You can do that inside **_/assets/styles/parts/\_shared.scss_** file:
 ```scss
 // Project specific.
 @import 'utils/shared-variables';